-A policy of the Board is the establishment of employment or consulting contracts with the CEO and other senior executives.
+A policy of the Board is the establishment of employment or consulting contracts with the CEO and other senior executives at the time of this report this included the CEO.

 Remuneration consists of fixed remuneration under an employment or consultancy agreement and long term equity-based incentives that are subject to satisfaction of performance conditions.
 The equity-based incentives are intended to retain key executives and reward performance against agreed performance objectives.